by Merilyn Moos

 Toller was deeply influenced by these events.
 He threw himself into writing poetry and plays which he wanted to always have a political purpose and which were almost all directed against the escalating threat of Nazism.
 Later in the 1920’s, he supported a defense block of workers’ organisations (as opposed to the KPD’s Third Period line).
 The Nazis’ growing anti-Semitism also alarmed him and led him to question his estrangement from Judaism and to ask-rhetorically- whether being Jewish meant he couldn’t be German, the country of his birth and the language he spoke.

-Toller was lucky to have Dora Fabian as a friend (see another episode for more about her).
+Toller was lucky to have Dora Fabian as a friend (see her biography).
 She got into his flat on the night of the fire and rescued two large suitcases of his papers.
 The rest of his literary archive basically ‘disappeared’.
 Toller was then deprived of German citizenship, much earlier than most on the left.
 In a speech on 1st April, 1933, Goebbels specifically denounced Toller as a public enemy of the Third Reich.

-In fact, he had already visited the UK in 1927, 1928 and 1929.
-He had met with the ILP and become involved in the setting up of the League against Colonial Oppression with Münzenberg, a German KPD member, acting for the Comintern (with an utter commitment to the Third Period line).
+Toller had already visited the UK in 1927, 1928 and 1929.
+He had met with the ILP and become involved in the setting up of the League against Colonial Oppression with Münzenberg, a German KPD member, acting for the Comintern (with a commitment to the Third Period line).
 Fenner Brockway, a leading ILP member, was the League’s first International Chair, later replaced by James Maxton.

 Toller too campaigned for the rights of refugees, which he viewed as part of the struggle of humanity over barbarism.
 Toller became convinced that there would be a European war and, in a shift from his earlier position, argued for the importance of the popular front against fascism and became, at least temporarily, sympathetic to the Soviet Union as a result.